davidchehet/monte-carlo-chegg-acquisition/README.md

-# Monte Carlo Simulation: Chegg Inc. Investment Scenarios
+# Monte Carlo Distressed Investing Framework

 This project models the potential future outcomes of an investment in **Chegg Inc.** using a robust, scenario-based **Monte Carlo simulation**.
 It evaluates downside and upside probabilities such as bankruptcy, buyout, turnaround, and stagnation — generating thousands of simulations to quantify risk and return using real-world data like corporate bond yields and business segments.